Please note that currently due to the pandemic all calls are triaged on the day and routine appointments cannot be booked ahead of time.

 Failure to Attend or Cancel Appointments

-Requests for home visits and emergency appointments for that day will be triaged by one of our practice nursing team.
+Requests for home visits and emergency appointments for that day will be triaged by one of our Practice Nursing Team.
 The use of triaging allows us to prioritise visits and make most effective use of our existing appointments.
-Please give the Receptionists as much information as possible.
+Please give the Receptionist as much information as possible.

 The purpose of the Duty Doctor is to deal with urgent medical issues only.
 The Duty Doctor is not available to speak to any patient at any time.
 They are dealing with a high volume of urgent calls which require to be triaged rapidly and dealt with on the same day.

 Please do not be disappointed if the Doctor is unable to spend more than a few minutes on the phone with you, this is only because they have a queue of urgent calls to attend to.

 There has been a change to how hospital requests for blood tests are managed within Ayrshire.
 Any hospital consultant who requires bloods to be taken prior to a clinic will now refer the patient into the Ayrshire Bloods Service.
 Patients will have the choice of attending the Biggart Hospital or North Ayr Health Centre to have their bloods taken.
 This system will ensure that the results of your blood tests are sent directly to the appropriate consultant prior to your hospital appointment.